2023 - 2024 Catalog

 - the date the school sends the student notice of the overpayment, or

 - the date the school was required to notify the student of the overpayment.

-The colleges of the Dallas County Community College District do not offer a Leave of Absence at this time.
+Dallas College does not offer a Leave of Absence at this time.